 Request some alumni stories before launching any community or newsletter and aggressively look for them once you have an active community.
 Take into account publishing a spotlight news article on any of your members each time along with a photo.
 You can also carry out a video interview with your alumni members.
 Ask the members to put forward their stories easily with a click of a mouse in your newsletter.

 Share the Company Updates

-Alumni often look for an insight into their old companies.
+Alumni often look for insight into their old companies.
 So, make sure you share the company updates regularly to keep them updated and ask for the community’s honest feedback on the same.
 You can also carry out beta test products and conduct research surveys to get a clear picture of their feedback.

 Are you vigorously looking for re-hires?
-Make your ex-employees know that you are in search of top talent to come back to the organization.
+Make your corporate alumni know that you are in search of top talent to come back to the organization.
 If you have formed an alumni community, provide opportunities to your members and let them promote their own positions as well to prove that you trust and authorize them to advertise.
 Flag the employees who have left you and you are willing to hire or rehire.
 Regularly post about the job and internship programs.

-If you have a sound budget, try conducting alumni events and capture videos and post photos of the event.
-This comes out to be an engaging content in your newsletter as well as within your community.
+If you have a sound budget, try conducting alumni events, and capture videos and post photos of the event.
+This comes out to be engaging content in your newsletter as well as within your community.
 If, however, you are low on budget, you can prefer hosting an online event.
 It requires lesser money and at the same time can easily provide gripping webcasts for your alumni community.
 You can prefer embedding live feeds from Youtube and generate an instant free webinar.